 Subthemes: While not dwelling on it, the movie subtly touched on the battle that couples who are in a relationship where the woman is more powerful/influential face.

 Cast: The movie was star-studded and each member of cast played their role well.

 Soundtrack: Loved, loved, loved the talking drum beats used in every scene that had Jide Kosoko and Richard Mofe-Damijo’s party, WDP.

 Story: While the overall story was delivered well, there were some obvious weaknesses in the plots.
 One was after Richard Mofe-Damijo was shot and he gave a press conference that he was going to come after the perpetrators, one would have expected that Jide Kosoko would not have left himself as a sitting duck for easy arrest.
 Another was the boring, repetitive campaign lines that Richard Mofe-Damijo used in his campaign scenes.

-Poor Coordination: There was a bit of poor editing in one of Omoni’s campaign scene.
-The audience’s response were not really aligned with her questions.
+Poor Coordination: There was a bit of poor editing in one of Omoni’s campaign scenes.
+The audience’s response were not aligned with her questions.